Find Affordable College Courses

 Henniker, NH

 The in-demand bachelor’s degree programs at New England College helped the school earn the #2 place on this year’s ranking of the most popular design and applied arts schools in New Hampshire.
-Located in the rural area of Henniker, NEC is a private not-for-profit college with a small student population.
+Located in the rural area of Henniker, NEC is a private not-for-profit school with a small student population.

 Women make up 56% of the design majors at the school.